jhsu802701/tutorial-rails-omniauth/06-disable.md

-# Chapter 6: Disable Unnecessary Functions for OmniAuth Users
+# Chapter 6: Disable the Normal Login Process for OmniAuth Users

-In this chapter, you will disable OmniAuth users from the normal login process, password resets, having confirmation emails resent, and unlocking their accounts.
-External services (Facebook, GitHub, or Google) are responsible for these tasks.
+In this chapter, you will disable OmniAuth users from the normal login process.

 ## New Branch
-Enter the command "git checkout -b omniauth_disable".
+Enter the command "git checkout -b omniauth_disable_login".

 ## Integration Test
-* Enter the command "rails generate integration_test omniauth_disable".
+* Enter the command "rails generate integration_test omniauth_disable_login".
-* In the resulting test/integration/omniauth_disable_test.rb file, replace the contents between the line "class OmniauthDisableTest < ActionDispatch::IntegrationTest" and "end" with the following:
+* In the resulting test/integration/omniauth_disable_login_test.rb file, replace the contents between the line "class OmniauthDisableLoginTest < ActionDispatch::IntegrationTest" and "end" with the following:
 ```
-test 'omniauth user password resets are disabled' do
+  def check_login_disabled (e, p)
+    login_user(e, p, false)
+    assert page.has_text?('Please log in with Facebook, GitHub, or Google.')
+  end

+  test 'omniauth users may not log in throught the normal login process' do
     create_omniauth_users
-end

-test 'omniauth users may not have confirmation emails resent' do
-end

-test 'omniauth users may not unlock accounts' do
+    check_login_disabled('mzuckerberg@facebook.com', 'I love fake news!')
+    check_login_disabled('cwanstrath@github.com', 'More popular than BitBucket!')
+    check_login_disabled('sbrin@gmail.com', 'More popular than Yahoo!')
   end
 ```

 ## Wrapping Up